 - Blogging: Content marketing is an effective strategy and can set your store apart from competitors.
 Shopify has a built-in blog feature you can use to attract business.

-You can purchase and store your own inventory if that’s your thing, but storing, packaging, and shipping products is costly and time consuming.
-There are easier ways to deliver goods.
-Shopify offers a couple of really interesting options.
+You can purchase and store your inventory if you want, but storing, packaging, and shipping products are all costly and time-consuming activities.
+Shopify offers a couple of options for businesses that want a little less on their plate.

 - Dropshipping: Shopify integrates with Oberlo, an online marketplace where you can find products to sell from all over the world.
 In effect, you’re a curator.
 You display and sell products, and the dropshipper takes care of delivery.

 - Shopify fulfillment services: Take advantage of existing fulfillment agreements, using services like Amazon, eBay, or Rakuten.
-You make arrangements to have your inventory delivered to their fulfillment centers, and they will store your stuff and ship it with your labeling.
+You make arrangements to have your inventory delivered to their fulfillment centers, and they will store your products and ship them with your labeling.

 Add-Ons Can Get Pricey

-While Shopify has nearly everything a small business could ask for in an online store, you may find that you need to add services or third-party apps that add to the cost.
-Each of them will be reasonable costs, but a lot of “extras” together can add up.
+While Shopify has nearly everything a small business could ask for in an online store, you may find that you need to add services or use third-party apps, and each additional service could add to the cost.
+Adding one or two additional services may not cost much, but for those with expanding or specific needs, all those extras charges can add up.

 Lack of Control

-You can customize your store in plenty of ways, but depending on the plan you sign up for, there may be limitations in areas such as checkout and SEO.
+You can customize your store in plenty of ways, but depending on the plan you sign up for, there may be limitations in areas such as checkout and search engine optimization (SEO).

 Migrating a store from one platform to another is a complex operation.
-Make sure you’re comfortable with using Shopify for the long term before committing.
+Make sure you’re comfortable using Shopify before committing to the service.
+If you later decide to switch, it'll be a hassle to move everything over to another platform.